billbuchanan/csn09112/week09_test/README.md

 * Students can use their virtual desktops, either vSoC2 or AWS.

 Test structure:
-* Seven ciphers (marks vary from 1 to 3 marks).
+* Six ciphers (marks vary from 1 to 3 marks).
-* Ten MCQ questions on cryptography (one mark each).
+* Nine MCQ questions on cryptography (one mark each).
 * Two short-answer questions on cryptography (eg public key, hashing, and so on).
 Possible practical implementation with OpenSSL (around 12 marks in total).
 There may be a sub-question with a practical implementation related to these questions.

-Total marks: TBC
+Total marks: 33

 ## Background